SemMTM/sems-financial-tracker/README.md

 - On success:
     - User credentials are stored in React context
     - Financial data is fetched
-    - User is automatically logged in and taken to the dashboard

 **Backend Implementation**
 - The modal captures the user’s username and password via controlled form inputs.